-Located on a gentle, North facing slope just Northeast of Stawell, on very poor, sandy, silty soils with quartz and shale components.
-It has poor water holding ability and as such yields are low, and it is generally our first harvested site in the Grampians around mid March.
+Located on a gentle, north facing slope just northeast of Stawell, on very poor, sandy, silty soils with quartz and shale components.
+It has poor water holding ability and as such yields are low, and it is generally our first harvested site in the Grampians around mid-March.
 Garry Rice tends all the vines personally, and canopies and crop load are always well balanced.
-The vineyard is farmed with as few chemical inputs as possible, and in that sense benefits from a warmer, drier climate for the region.
+The vineyard is farmed with as few synthetic inputs as possible, and in that sense benefits from a warmer, drier climate for the region.
 It was planted in 1993 and comprises 15Ha of Shiraz, Cabernet Sauvignon, Merlot and Chardonnay, on a tight spacing to give 2500 vines/Ha.

 The Shiraz from Rice’s displays rich, supple, dark fruits with a generous mid palate, rich tannins, generally low acidity and high colour.
 When sugars are managed and the wine sensitively made, it can turn out fleshy, joyful wines with plenty of generosity and appeal, and quality has twice been high enough to warrant single vineyard bottling.
 In general it provides much needed richness and texture and palate weight to our Grampians Shiraz blend.

 Located southwest of Great Western and north of Moyston, in the granite dotted hills, is Hyde Park Vineyard, a large, warm, vineyard set on a large siltstone hill, which looks like shale or slate, and erupts out of the red ferrous earth.
 We take grapes from the top of the hill, where the red earth is higher in clay and stone and retains more moisture, and largely avoids the need for irrigation in all but the hottest periods.
 Down the slope the soil becomes lighter and more sandy as it approaches an old creek.
 The earliest of our Shiraz to ripen now, it produces juicy, tangy, jubey red berry flavours and nice high tones.